Low-Stack-Technologies/temp/README.md

       - 8080:8080
     environment:
       - HTTP_PORT=8080 # The port to listen on
+      - DATABASE_PATH=/data/temp-server-database.db # The path to the database file
+      - BASE_URL=https://temp.example.com # The URL of your Temp Server, no trailing slash

       - STORAGE_PATH=/data # The path to the storage directory
-      - DATABASE_PATH=/data/temp-server-database.db # The path to the database file
+      - MIN_FREE_SPACE=1G # The minimum free space required to be left after uploading a file
-      - BASE_URL=https://temp.example.com # The URL of your Temp Server

       - DEFAULT_EXPIRATION=24h # Default expiration time
       - MAX_EXPIRATION=72h # Longest allowed expiration time